virtuozzo/cloudscripting-docs/docs/creating-templates/writing-scripts.md

 ## Intercontainer Scripts
-In order to execute a shell script inside a container, the [ExecuteShellCommands](http://docs.cloudscripting.com/reference/actions/#cmd) action is used.
+In order to execute a shell script inside a container, the <a href="http://docs.cloudscripting.com/reference/actions/#cmd" target="_blank">ExecuteShellCommands</a> action is used.

 **Example #1 Execute bash script from URL**
 ```example